AmbroseT/getdataProject/Code Book.md

 ***

+'Features' refer to the columns in the complete data sets, or the variables recorded in the study.
+Only the features that measure the mean and standard deviation have been extracted into the tidy data set.
+Their names have been slightly cleaned up so that R does not incorrectly mislabel the written tidy data set file.The features are explained below.

 All measurement data have been normalized to [-1, 1].
 There are no units.

 ```
 subject.id

+The person who participated in the study.
+There are 30 subjects, each with a unique id
+from 1 to 30.

 ```
 ```
 activity

+This is the activity performed by the subject when being measured for each of the variables as appropriate.
+There are 6 recorded activities:

+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

 ```
 ```
 tBodyAcc.mean.X